LightJason/lightjason.github.io/content/tutorial/tutorial-efficient-beliefbase.md

 ### On-Demand

 The on-demand beliefbase allows you to create a non-persistence belief definition, which is suitable to get access to the environment / underlying software architecture.

+![Beliefbase](/images/ondemandbeliefbase.svg#centering)

+For some practical explanation.
+Think about agents:

+> Agents are _individual and self-organized_ items,
+> which perceives their environment autonomous.

-The beliefs will generate by access on after usage the literal object will be removed.
+We build this structure with _on-demand beliefbases_ into LightJasn AgentSpeak(L++), so you can get access to a belief which will be create if you access it and after usage the literal object will be removed.
 So this is a very efficent way for perceiving.

-![Beliefbase](/images/ondemandbeliefbase.svg#centering)
+We recommand the following workflow:

+1. build a on-demand beliefbase for all dynamic access and changable information e.g. environment other agents
+2. create a plan which will run in a continuous, so the plan will run in each cycle
+3. within this plan you get access to the belief
+4. if the belief can be unified within the plan condition get the information out of the belief and put it - if is needed - into a persistency beliefbase